vtexdocs/dev-portal-content/docs/guides/Payments/payments-configuration-guides/cardholder-document-configuration.md

 [/block]
 The procedures below demonstrate how to configure anti-fraud providers via PPP.

-## Configuring cardholder document field - Antifraud Provider (PPP)
+## Configuring cardholder document field - Anti-fraud Provider (PPP)

 To configure the cardholder document field, follow the steps below: